 This is a common and relatively understandable misconception about evolution, since “macro-evolution” is not something that can really be seen in our everyday life.
 The simple answer is that “macro-evolution” happens on timescales that we can’t be around to observe, and it can only be seen in the fossil record.
 Another way to look at it is that “macro-evolution” is the accumulation of small changes or “micro-evolution” over geological time.
 If I start giving you a penny every year, that doesn’t seem like much money, but if I continue this for 10 million years, now you have $100,000.

 One problem is trying to differentiate between what constitutes micro and macro evolution, which are essentially just terms people use to talk about the spectrum of change within a species.
-There is no quantifiable point where a change ceases to be micro and becomes macro, there is no “force” allowing small changes to happen but somehow stopping large changes from happening.
+There is no quantifiable point where a change ceases to be micro and becomes macro, and there is no “force” allowing micro changes to happen but somehow stopping macro changes from happening.